step-/scripts-to-go/README.md

 with the more generally available Bourne shell she-bang `#!/bin/sh` to simplify installation across Linux variants.
 Scripts that require features of a specific shell set the she-bang to reflect that shell, e.g., `#!/bin/bash`.

-Since late 2019 each script, and accompanying files and documentation, is packaged as a tar archive, which includes an installer and uninstaller, and can be downloaded from the [:release](#LINKS) page.
-Scripts are occasionally updated, and a new, individual package released.

 ## SCRIPTS